e1cerebro/ChrisForcePasswordReset/local/tags/4.3.2/README.txt

 = How does the plugin work? =

-When the plugin is installed, visit the plugin menu under the settings page.
+1. When the plugin is installed, visit the plugin menu under the settings page.
-Select the number of days before the password will be reset Select the user capabilities that are required to update their password. if you are among the user group, you will be logged out of WordPress dashboard  and redirected to the password reset page Enter your WordPress account email in the text field and submit.
+2. Select the number of days before the password will be reset
+3. Select the user capabilities that are required to update their password.
+4. if you are among the user group, you will be logged out of WordPress dashboard  and redirected to the password reset page
+5. Enter your WordPress account email in the text field and submit.
-You will be sent a password reset link to that email Update your password and try to login again.
+6. You will be sent a password reset link to that email
+7. Update your password and try to login again.

 == Screenshots ==
-1-This is the main settings controls of the plugin 2-The menu link for the plugin can be found under the settings menu 3-Sample image of a saved setup.
+1. This is the main settings controls of the plugin
+2. The menu link for the plugin can be found under the settings menu
+3. Sample image of a saved setup.
-4-The plugin name under your plugin menu.
+4. The plugin name under your plugin menu.